SeanDS/zero/docs/analyses/ac/index.rst

 current around the operating point, allowing the component to be simulated in the LTI regime, and this property is exploited in the case of :class:`op-amps <.OpAmp>`.

-The small-signal AC transfer function of a circuit input to any of its components or nodes can be computed with the :ref:`AC small signal analysis <analyses/ac/signal:Small AC signal analysis>`.
+The small-signal AC response of a circuit input to any of its components or nodes can be computed with the :ref:`AC small signal analysis <analyses/ac/signal:Small AC signal analysis>`.
 The noise spectral density at a node arising from components and nodes elsewhere in the circuit can be computed using the :ref:`AC small signal noise analysis <analyses/ac/noise:Small AC noise analysis>`.